Strategic arrivals to a queue with service rate uncertainty: Introduction

 The equilibrium in the discrete setting is numerically compared to the dynamic learning model.
 In equilibrium, for both the fully rational and bounded rationality cases, the customers with different types of beliefs arrive on mostly disjoint intervals.
 This observation is also backed up by the explicit solution of the fluid model.
 As the ABM does not assume customer knowledge of the system parameters, i.e., the arrival rates, service time distributions, true state probability $p$ and signal quality $q$, there is an inherent estimation bias of the expected waiting time.
 This is because on a proportion of $1-q$ of the days the signal is wrong and the delay observations are misclassified.
-However, the long-term outcome of the ABM appears is much closer to the full information equilibrium solution than to the bounded rationality equilibrium solution.
-We further show that this bias generally makes the arrival distributions more spread out, and also not disjoint for the two beliefs, which increases the average waiting times compared to the full information equilibrium, but less so than the equilibrium arising from a game that ignores the signal quality.
+However, the long-term outcome of the ABM appears to be much closer to the full information equilibrium solution than to the bounded rationality equilibrium solution.
+We further show that this bias generally makes the arrival distributions more spread out, which increases the average waiting times compared to the full information equilibrium, but to a lesser extent than the increased waiting time arising from the equilibrium solution that ignores the signal quality.
 In fact, in some cases social welfare is higher for the completely ignorant customers in the ABM than in the equilibrium solution when customers make the wrong assumptions (in the bounded rationality case).

 {\bf Main contributions.} We now summarize the main contributions of our work. \begin{itemize} \item \textit{Heterogeneous customers:} Thus far, the literature on bottleneck queue arrival games has mostly assumed homogeneous customers.
 This paper is the first to analyze a game with a discrete (non-fluid) population and customers with heterogeneous beliefs regarding the service time distribution. \item \textit{Asymmetric information:} We present a simple model for a bottleneck queue arrival game with service quality uncertainty and provide equilibrium analysis for both the Markovian and non-Markovian settings.
 Our framework further enables studying different levels of available information and customer rationality. \item \textit{Discrete game with large time slots:} For the discrete game we provide a framework to analyze the equilibrium when the acceptance period is divided into big time slots such that multiple jobs can be served within a time slot.
 This is more general than discrete systems with small time slots that aim to approximate continuous time, and the resulting equilibrium distributions can be quite different. \item \textit{Bounded rationality and learning:} Our framework enables the comparison of equilibrium outcomes with various assumptions regarding the information availability and the level of rationality of the customers.
 The equilibrium arrival distributions are further compared with the outcome of a learning process in which customers update their decisions based on past experiences by estimating the expected waiting time corresponding to every pair of time choice and signal.
 This allows us to examine the effect of the biased estimation in the learning process as opposed to the limited and full information equilibrium solutions. \end{itemize}